ArthurG/Kijiji-Repost-Headless/README.md

 `python kijiji_cmd.py -u (username) -p (password) delete (adId)`

-Alternatively, there are also comands for posting/reposting an ad from a folder, which is especially useful for not entering your username/password every time
+Alternatively, there are also commands for posting/reposting an ad from a folder, which is especially useful for saving you from re-entering your username/password

 Inside your folder, include ALL photos, an `item.inf` ad file, and a `login.inf` file with the first line containing your Kijiji login email and the second line containing your Kijiji login password.